HasseEllsater/D365FO-Integration/README.md

 To be able to load the setup program in Visual Studio the Extension "Microsoft Visual Studio Installer Project" must be installed first.

-# More cool tools
-Visit DevMethod's site and check out the DevMethod tools for Azure TFVC projects: https://devmethod.azurewebsites.net